SCHOLARSHIPS

-Tahoe Mountain Resorts Foundation is committed to supporting the scholastic achievements of graduating seniors from public and private high schools located within the TTUSD boundary, including Truckee High, North Tahoe High, Forest Charter High, Sierra Continuation High School, Cold Stream Alternative, Sugar Bowl Academy, and Tahoe Expedition Academy.
-In 2023, TMRF will be awarding $100,000 in scholarships to high school students enrolling in higher education during the Fall of 2023, comprising the following awards:
+Tahoe Mountain Resorts Foundation (TMRF) is committed to supporting the scholastic achievements of graduating seniors from public and private high schools located within the TTUSD boundary, including Truckee High, North Tahoe High, Forest Charter High, Sierra Continuation High School, Cold Stream Alternative, Sugar Bowl Academy, and Tahoe Expedition Academy.

 -